huplay/gpt2-demo/README.md

 # GPT-2 demo

-This is a demo application which implements the OpenAI GPT-2 artificial intelligence language model in Java, for learning purposes.
+This is a demo application which implements the GPT-2 (OpenAI) artificial intelligence language model in Java, for learning purposes.
+(With a little outlook to GPT-3.)

 The goal is to demonstrate the decoder-only Transformer architecture (without training), not to create an optimized application.